Learn to Listen: Employee Engagement at an Impact Company

 Why Should an Impact Company Care About Employee Culture?

 Strong company culture can help businesses stand out in the highly competitive talent market, and cultivating an engaging environment can increase employee retention.
 Plus, involved and motivated employees are more likely to perform at their best.
 “If employees are unmotivated, burnt out, or constantly thinking about their next job, that will begin to be reflected through the work, which ultimately does have a tangible impact on the bottom line,” Berman says.
+Something as simple as having corporate cafeterias can build a strong company culture and increase employee satisfaction rates.

 For an impact company where employees are considered key stakeholders the business is responsible for, the value of engagement and a positive work culture has deeper meaning.